Introduction to orbifolds: Orbifold versions of classical theorems

-\begin{theorem}[Synge--Weinstein theorem for orbifolds {\cite[Theorem 2.3.5]{yeroshkin}}] Let $\mathcal{O}$ be a compact, oriented, $n$-dimensional orbifold with positive sectional curvature and let $f\in\mathrm{Iso}(\mathcal{O})$.
+\begin{theorem}[Synge--Weinstein theorem for orbifolds {\cite[Theorem 2.3.5]{yeroshkin}}] Let $\mathcal{O}$ be a connected, compact, oriented, $n$-dimensional orbifold with $\sec_{\mathcal{O}}>0$ and let $f\in\mathrm{Iso}(\mathcal{O})$.
 Suppose that $f$ preserves orientation if $n$ is even and reverses orientation if $n$ is odd.
 Then $f$ has a fixed point. \end{theorem}

-Also, the classical Synge's theorem has an orbifold analog.
+Moreover, the classical Synge's theorem has a generalization to orbifolds.